robbert-vdh/nih-plug/BREAKING_CHANGES.md

 chronological order.
 If a new feature did not require any changes to existing code then it will not be listed here.

+## [2022-11-17]

+- The order of `#[nested]` parameters in the parameter list now always follows the declaration order instead of nested parameters being ordered below regular parameters.

 ## [2022-11-08]

 - The `Param::{next_previous}{_step,_normalized_step}()` functions now take an